jacobyeung/CS-189-Project/README.md

 # CS-189-Project
 Early project pulls planet traversal images from Stellarium and contains two data sets.
 One is a bit mask of the planet.
 Another is a raw image dataset.
-We have also added functionalities to generate fourier and convoluted kernal variants of the data.
+We have also added functionalities to generate fourier and convoluted kernel variants of the data.

 Instructions to run: